GLOBAL MARKETS-Stocks rise on Japan's liquidity surge, oil slips

 NEW YORK, April 11 (Reuters) - World equity markets rallied for a fourth day on Thursday, lifted by a surprise drop in Americans seeking unemployment benefits last week, while crude fell on a cut in global demand forecasts as U.S. oil supplies hit a two-decade high.

-Japan’s aggressive monetary easing and signs of a growing recovery in China also lifted equity markets, with the Dow Jones and S&P 500 stock indexes setting new closing record highs.
+Equity markets were also supported by Japan’s aggressive monetary easing and signs of a growing recovery in China.

 The 42,000 drop in initial claims for state unemployment benefits to a seasonally adjusted 346,000 could ease fears of a marked deterioration in U.S. labor market conditions after a surprise stumble in job growth in March.